Jessicavazm/t1w9-python-practise/README.md

 - STRING: set of letters, special characters, symbols and even numbers if they are placed between double quotation.
 - BOOLEAN: Data type that can only have a TRUE or False value, often used with comparisons operands, logical operators.

 - List can contain different data types in one variable.
+To create list use []
 - Matrix can contains lists inside lists = 2 dimensions (nested loops are good for running multi-dimensional lists)

 ## Operators